 Yes, these little things can really get your resume ignored by a hiring manager or recruiter.

-They potentially go through hundreds of resumes a day and the last thing they want to see is “Resume00323.Doc” or John2219.docx.
+They potentially go through hundreds of resumes a day and the last thing they want to see is “Resume00323.Doc” or John2019.docx.

 We’ll show you what the cover letter and resume file name should be in this post.

 Your resume file name should be either your full name and “resume”, or your full name and the title of the position you’re applying for.
-This ensures that the hiring manager could locate your file if they search for it in the database.
+This ensures that hiring managers can locate your file if they search for it in the database.

 Including the title ensures that the hiring manager knows exactly which role you’re applying for.